highcharts/highcharts-dist/README.md

 ```

 ## Load Highcharts as an ES6 module
 Since Highcharts supports CommonJS, it can be loaded as an ES6 module with the use of transpilers.
 Two common transpilers are [Babel](https://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/).
 These have different interpretations of a CommonJS module, which affects your syntax.
-With Highcharts v12, ES6 modules are supported out of the box without the need to initialize module factories.
+Prior to Highcharts v12, ES6 modules were not supported out of the box, and module factories had to be initialized explicitly.
 *The following examples presumes you are using npm to install Highcharts, see [Download and install Highcharts](#download-and-install-highcharts) for more details.*
 ### Babel
 ```js